zopefoundation/ZODB/index.rst

 code becomes simpler, more robust and easier to understand.

 Also, there is no gap between the database and your program: no glue code to write, no mappings to configure.
-Have a look at the tutorial to see, how easy it is.
+Have a look at the tutorial to see how easy it is.

 Some of the features that ZODB brings to you: